 You can experiment with price and subscription periods.
 Apple allows you to use a week, a month, two months, three months, six months, and a year.

 “Continue” button.
 Also known as "Subscribe" or CTA-button, it provides a lot of flexibility: color, wording (Subscribe Now / Subscribe for $9.99 / Start with 3-day trial), shape, and so on.
-Moreover, the subscription can be activated either by clicking on this button or by clicking on the offer itself.
+The subscription can be activated either by clicking on this button or by clicking on the offer itself.

 In addition to the usual paywall, you can also test non-standard options.
 You can experiment with the same elements in introductory offers, promotional offers, and upsell paywalls, which offer the user a more premium plan.